The-w0rst/grimmbot/README.md

 - `cyberstart` – begin a cyberpunk themed DnD campaign.
 - `cyberfight` – fight one of the bots with evolving difficulty.
 - `cyberstatus` – view your campaign record.
+- `cybervisual` – show ASCII art of the cast.

 ## Developing your own bots